FarronF/limerick-council-meetings/meetings/2021/02/15-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes -  Adjourned Meeting of Metropolitan District of Limerick - 27th January 2021.md

 -Upgrade of arterial roads from the motorway network to increase capacity, including the R527

-Dock Road, with the provision of public transport infrastructure and Park and Ride facilities, as--- 3
+Dock Road, with the provision of public transport infrastructure and Park and Ride facilities, as
+---
+3

 appropriate. including at the R527 Dock Road.